Osteoarthritis of the ankle: methods for joint-preservation

 The primary role of ligaments in talus (ankle bone) function

 The following images are diagrams of the talus (ankle bone) viewed from the top.
 The shin (tibia) and calf bone (fibula) forming the joint are marked in yellow.
 The ankle bone bears a person's full body weight when walking.
-However, there are no muscles actively keeping the ankle bone itself in position.
+However, no muscles are actively keeping the ankle bone in position.
 Only ligaments secure the talus in position.
-Only the position of the surrounding ligaments and joints define the properties of the ankle bone key for the formation.
+Only the position of the surrounding ligaments and joints defines the properties of the ankle bone key for the formation.
 This connection is our primary focus in examining arthritis of the ankle.

 Stages and morphology of arthritis of the ankle

 Loose ligaments and tendons result in the ankle no longer being guided properly.
 The joint bones are no longer ideally positioned together.
 The cartilage is strained in some areas of the joint and rubbed off.
 That is, the cartilage is lost.
-The loss of joint space intensifies the defective position: It creates a vicious circle.
+The loss of joint space intensifies the defective position, creating a vicious circle.

 Just as with other joints, the wear leads to depletion of cartilage - and consequently narrowing of the joint space.

-These bone spurs are a result of the cartilage damages and mark the transition to arthritis of the ankle.
+These bone spurs are a result of cartilage damage and mark the transition to arthritis of the ankle.